edwardUL99/inject-lite/README.md

 - The minimum Java version supported is Java 8.

 ## Get the library
-The library is not on Maven central yet (wip), so to get the library, do the following:
-- Clone this repository to your computer
-- Run `mvn clean install -DskipTests` to install it to your local repository
-- Add the following dependency to your project:
+Add the following dependency to your project:
 ```xml
 <dependency>
   <groupId>io.github.edwardUL99</groupId>